 The officers of the The Men’s Group at Springfield College shall be the President, The Vice-President, and the Coordinator.

 Article VI: Meetings

-The Men’s Center shall meet once every calendar month during the academic year; more frequent meetings may be held.
+The Men’s Group shall meet once every calendar month during the academic year; more frequent meetings may be held.

 Article VII: Quorum

-The quorum shall be thirty percent of members plus one in order to conduct the business of the Springfield College Men’s Center.
+The quorum shall be thirty percent of members plus one in order to conduct the business of the Men’s Group at Springfield College.